004Ajay/004Ajay.github.io/src/blog/2025-06-22-Installing_Nvidia_Drivers/story.md

 ## PyTorch Installation (Optional)

-### Start Loacally with Pytorch
+### Start Locally with PyTorch

-I need to install Pytorch for some coding purposes.
-I will be doing it in a conda environment (if you're not familiar with conda, you can use python virtual environments, or you can follow this [conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) to install conda, create and activate a new environment and install latest Pytorch that is compatible with your CUDA version - see their [Start Locally Website](https://pytorch.org/get-started/locally/), give details like your OS, package, language, compute platform and copy the final command and run on your virtual environment to install Pytorch, this will take some time based on your internet speed.
+I need to install PyTorch for some coding purposes.
+I will be doing it in a conda environment (if you're not familiar with conda, you can use Python Virtual Environments, or you can follow this [conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) to install conda, create and activate a new environment) and install the latest PyTorch that is compatible with your CUDA version - see their [Start Locally Website](https://pytorch.org/get-started/locally/), give details like your OS, package, language, compute platform and copy the final command and run on your virtual environment to install Pytorch, this will take some time based on your internet speed.

 ### Checking if torch can access our GPU

-Now you can enter into Python IDLE on terminal and run `import torch; torch.cuda.is_available()` - if it returns `True`, then your installation is successful.
-Otherwise there is some problem in between some commands or installations.
-If you have noticed any warning, red command etc..then debug on that.
+Enter Python IDLE on the terminal and run `import torch; torch.cuda.is_available()` - if it returns `True`, then your installation is successful.
+Otherwise, there is a problem with any commands or installations.
+If you have noticed any warning, red command, etc...then debug on that.

 ![Checking if torch can access our GPU, on Python IDLE](Python%20IDLE%20for%20torch.png)